Tilting theory for Gorenstein rings in dimension one: Abstract

 \section{Abstract}

+In representation theory, commutative algebra and algebraic geometry, it is an important problem to understand when the triangulated category $\DDD_{\sg}^{\Z}(R)=\underline{\CM}_0^{\Z}R$ admits a tilting (respectively, silting) object for a $\Z$-graded commutative Gorenstein ring $R=\bigoplus_{i\ge0}R_i$.
+Here $\DDD_{\sg}^{\Z}(R)$ is the singularity category, and $\underline{\CM}_0^{\Z}R$ is the stable category of $\Z$-graded Cohen-Macaulay $R$-modules which are locally free at all non-maximal prime ideals of $R$.

-For a $\Z$-graded Gorenstein ring $R=\bigoplus_{i\ge0}R_i$ such that $R_0$ is a field, we study the stable category $\underline{\CM}^{\Z}R$ of $\Z$-graded maximal Cohen-Macaulay $R$-modules, which is canonically triangle equivalent to the singularity category of Buchweitz and Orlov.
-Its thick subcategory $\underline{\CM}_0^{\Z}R$ is central in representation theory since it enjoys Auslander-Reiten-Serre duality and has almost split triangles.
-It is important to understand when the triangulated category $\underline{\CM}_0^{\Z}R$ admits a tilting (respectively, silting) object.
-In this paper, we give a complete answer to this question in the case $\dim R=1$: We prove that $\underline{\CM}_0^{\Z}R$ always admits a silting object, and that $\underline{\CM}_0^{\Z}R$ admits a tilting object if and only if either $R$ is regular or the $a$-invariant of $R$ is non-negative.
+In this paper, we give a complete answer to this problem in the case $\dim R=1$ and $R_0$ is a field: We prove that $\underline{\CM}_0^{\Z}R$ always admits a silting object, and that $\underline{\CM}_0^{\Z}R$ admits a tilting object if and only if either $R$ is regular or the $a$-invariant of $R$ is non-negative.
+Our silting/tilting object will be given explicitly.
 We also show that, if $R$ is reduced and non-regular, then its $a$-invariant is non-negative and the above tilting object gives a full strong exceptional collection in $\underline{\CM}_0^{\Z}R=\underline{\CM}^{\Z}R$.